-The MS in IT Professional Track is available 100% online or as a residential program.
-Students who choose this track must take 12 hours of IT Core Courses, 15 hours in IT Electives, a 3-hour ITEC 766 - IT Project Management course, and pass a written comprehensive examination offered at the end of Fall and Spring semesters.
+The MS in IT Professional Track is available 100% online and as a residential program.
+Students who choose this track must take 12 hours of IT Core Courses, 15 hours in IT Electives, a 3-hour ITEC 766, IT Project Management course, and pass a written comprehensive examination offered at the end of Fall and Spring semesters.

 REQUIREMENTS CREDIT HOURS

-IT Core Courses 12
+IT Core Courses 15

 IT Elective Courses 15

-Capstone - Project Management Course 3